-NIGHT fishing will often yield some cracking sport.
-This Angler's Mail article, by Matt Sparkes, is full of advice to help you catch carp and other fish after dark.
+This Angler's Mail article, by Matt Sparkes (pictured), is full of advice to help you catch more carp and other fish after dark.

-Night fishing is the key on venues which see heavy pressure during the daylight hours can see its inhabitants switch off the feed.
+Night fishing is the key to unlock venues which see heavy pressure during daylight hours.
+This pressure can see the inhabitants switch off the feed.

-They only get their heads down for a bit of grub during the hours of darkness, when the lake goes quiet and bankside vibrations and crisscrossing lines have disappeared.
+They may only get their heads down for a bit of grub during the hours of darkness, when the lake goes quiet and bankside vibrations and criss-crossing lines have disappeared.

 The key factor for any all-nighter is organisation.
 Night fishing can be a fairly miserable experience if you are undergunned for a long night of darkness.